ksync/ksync/docs/architecture.md

 # Remote

-There is a cluster component that compliments `ksync` running locally.
+There is a cluster component that complements `ksync` running locally.
 It is a docker image that is run as a DaemonSet on every node in your cluster.
 The launched pods have two containers (via. the same docker image): radar and syncthing.
 The functionality provided by this piece is:

 - Path discovery via. the docker daemon.
 - Container restart for both syncthing and the "hot reloaded" container.